spatie/mixed-content-scanner/README.md

 ### Filtering the crawled urls

-By default the mixed content scanner will crawl all urls of the hostname given.
+By default, the mixed content scanner will crawl all urls of the hostname given.
 If you want to filter the urls to be crawled, you can pass the scanner a class that extends `Spatie\Crawler\CrawlProfile`.

-Here's the contents of that class:
+Here's the content of that class:

 ```php
 namespace Spatie\Crawler;